Idaho's fight against the far right, then and now

 At the Pride in the Park event in Coeur d'Alene, some of the most visible anti-LGBTQ protesters identified as recent transplants to the state.

 One man, who declined to share his name with NPR, showed up roughly 20 minutes after opening remarks were delivered on the Pride event stage.
 He paced the perimeter of the gathering wearing full camo, including a hat, sunglasses and mask that obscured nearly his entire face.
-On his back, he carried an automatic rifle.
+On his back, he carried a semi-automatic rifle.

 "I don't want it in North Idaho," he said, referring to the Pride activities.
 "You know, there's so many places you can go and celebrate this.
 Why Idaho?
 Everyone is fleeing from states to try to have one conservative haven, and yet it ends up here.
 So where do we go from here?
 Do we go to Alaska?
 You know, there's not a lot of other places we can go."